w3c/wai-tutorials/source/menus/flyout.html.erb.md

 ### Keyboard users

-Usually the submenu should not open when the top-level menu item is focused as a keyboard user would need to step through all the submenu items to get to the next top-level item.
+Usually submenus are not supposed to open when tabbing through the menu using the keyboard as a keyboard user would need to step through all submenu items to get to the next top-level item.

+Different approaches address the need of keeping the top-level link accessible or not.

 #### Toggle submenu using the top-level menu item
 {:.ap}

-When JavaScript is available, the top-level menu item won’t link to the page in its `href` attribute but instead showing the sub menu.
-(If JavaScript is not available, the link will work as usual so the page the menu is linking to should provide a way to get to the submenu items.)
+The submenu is opened by a script when the user activates the top-level menu item.
+The value of the `href` attribute is ignored.

-If the focus leaves the submenu (for example by using the tab key on the last submenu item), the submenu is closed.
+When the focus leaves the submenu (for example by using the tab key on the last submenu item), the submenu is closed.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>